 It was Hamilton who stamped the early marker but Rosberg, the son of 1982 World Champion Keke, was also clearly showing his worth and soon headed to single-seaters, winning the Formula BMW ADAC Championship in 2002 before moving onto the F3 Euroseries.

 In 2005, he landed his big break in F1 when Williams signed him as their second test driver.
-The German, who was also competing in the GP2, tested regularly for the team and after easily winning the inaugural junior title, he was confirmed as Williams' second driver for the 2006 season.
+The German, who was also competing in GP2, tested regularly for the team and after easily winning the inaugural title in the feeder series, he was confirmed as Williams' second driver for the 2006 season.

-However, his first season in Formula 1 was a difficult one for the young German, largely due to Williams' failures rather than his own.
-Although Nico scored points in his very first grand prix and even finished the race with the fastest lap time, the rest of the season was a struggle.
+However, his first season in Formula 1 was a difficult one, largely due to Williams' failures rather than his own.
+Although Nico scored points in his very first grand prix in Bahrain and even finished the race with the fastest lap time, the rest of the season was a struggle.
 Only one other points-scoring finish followed as Williams-Cosworth battled with pace and reliability.

 The German netted a total of 20 points during his second season while in 2008 a podium finish at the very start in Australia and one in Singapore proved the highlights of a topsy-turvy campaign.